vox-celeste/quartz/content/notegarden/how to clean your glasses.md

+---
+title: how to clean your glasses
+draft: false
+---

 [How to clean your glasses](https://bluelander.bearblog.dev/how-to-clean-your-glasses/)

 > 1. **Turn on the warm water and give the lenses a rinse.** This is to wash away any dust, eyelashes, dandruff or other debris that might scratch the lenses, and to make step 2 easier.